LieberInstitute/VistoSeg/Step3.md

+# SPACERANGER

+The following links and the flowchart provide useful information for running spaceranger on histology images.

-link to the repo for running spaceranger
+Blog post on running spaceranger on JHPCE http://research.libd.org/rstatsclub/2020/10/20/using-space-ranger-at-jhpce/#.YBpZO2QzYq0 link to the github repo for running spaceranger, video tutorial etc.

 flow chart for running sapceranger

+The output files 'scalefactors_json.json' and 'tissue_positions_list.csv' from the spaceranger saved in the spatial folder, are required for the following image processing steps.